 Dracaena Lemon Lime is a medium-sized dracaena plant, growing up to 4’ to 6’ feet tall.

-However, this easy-care houseplant is capable of growing above 20’ feet tall.
+However, this easy-care houseplant can grow above 20’ feet tall.

 The plant is characterized by prominent corn-like green leaves, usually 2’ feet long.